 The flag of Sardinia is intriguing and mysterious, much like its origin.
 The flag is known as ‘I Quattro Mori’ which translates to ‘The Four Moors’.
-The flag is made up of a red St Georges cross, with four back Moor heads positioned in each of the four partitions.
+It consists of a red St Georges cross, with four back Moor heads positioned in each of the four partitions.

-The possible origins of this unique flag are very historic, yet much of its origin is shrouded in mystery, lost with time, and what remains could be a legend.
+The origins of this unique flag are shrouded in mystery, , and what remains could be a legend.
+There are many theories which connect the flags origins with historic events.
 The debating floor is still open on this one, but I want to share with you some of the most interesting and plausible origins that I have come across.

-The Four Moorish Kings & The King of Aragon
+The Four Moorish Princes And The King Of Aragon

-The event was of such importance that the Sardinian flag first origins found their way into the coat of arms of the Kingdom of Aragon.
+The event was of such importance that the a form resembling the Sardinia flag was incorporated into the coat of arms of the Kingdom of Aragon.
 The beheaded moors became a symbol of the war against the Muslim invasion of Southern Europe.